The Opponent

 A literal barrel of sunshine. *Contents may vary.

-Using Demul and Cheat Engine for Memory Searching and Editing
+Using Cheat Engine for Memory Searching and Editing of Dreamcast Games

-As both of these programs are only available for Windows, this guide assumes the use of Windows 10 or a similar version.
+As Cheat Engine is only available for Windows, this guide assumes the use of Windows 10 or a similar version.
 Wine has not been tested.

 This is a summary of information found in this Dreamcast-Talk thread, and practical examples of using Demul and Cheat Engine to change font widths, including the use of breakpoints, can be found there.
 That thread should be consulted for further instructions on the use of Cheat Engine for ROM hacking purposes.